PeterHe0226/EECS583-reproduce-cgo2017-paper/freshAttempt/README.md

 This folder houses our implementation of the original prefetch pass in llvm 17 with improvements to code quality (tabs/spaces, readability, c++ best practices, etc.).
 Furthermore, there is a demo folder which contains a small example to see that our implementation works and inserts prefetches.

 # Requirements
 Building the pass requires that the ipc estimate file has been generated.
 We recommend using the top level python script to handle this for you.
-However, if you would like to build manually, pleas follow instruction under program/ on how to generate the ipc estimate file, and then use cmake to build.
+However, if you would like to build manually, please follow instruction under /program on how to generate the ipc estimate file, and then use cmake to build.

 # Build System
 We use a standard cmake build system to generate shared libs of our llvm pass, however, we define multiple targets so that we have a specific shared lib for each of the benchmarks used.